Heart Disease and Colds

 With Heart Disease, Which Cold Treatment Should I Use When I Have a Cold?

 Avoid any cold medicine that contains decongestants.
-According to the American Heart Association, decongestants should not be used by the 100 million Americans with high blood pressure because decongestants can raise blood pressure even more.
-People with high blood pressure should ask their doctor about using a decongestant-free cold medicine, such as Coricidin HBP.
+According to the American Heart Association, decongestants should not be used by the 100 million Americans with high blood pressure, because decongestants can raise blood pressure even more.
+People with high blood pressure should ask their doctor about using a decongestant-free cold medicine.

 While there are some over-the-counter cold medicines that may be safe for people with heart disease, always check with your doctor or pharmacist first.
 You should make sure the drug won't interfere with other medications prescribed for your condition.
 In fact, make sure all your doctors know about all the drugs you're taking -- both prescription and over-the-counter drugs.